Musings of an Engineer

 As I sit here, right after my 41st birthday, reflecting on and writing about tech, it’s both astonishing and terrifying.

 I’m not new to technology upending the way we do things.
 Technology as a forcing function has been something I’ve been receptive to for a long time.
 This does feel a bit different though.
 Not just because there are books about AGI like “If Anyone Builds It, Everyone Dies” or people online that are so opposed to AI they screech that everything is Gen AI without any real knowledge about how to separate the nuances around the technology.
-This feels different because of how incredibly fast it permeated so many spaces.
-The changes have been significant to spaces where the tools have been deployed.
-The closet analogs that I have come up with are the step functions in technology that I’ve written about above.
+This feels different because of how incredibly fast it is permeating so many spaces.
+The changes have been significant in spaces where the tools have been deployed.
+The closest analogs that I have come up with are the step functions in technology that I’ve written about above.